Skip to main content

 UFT Vice President Anne Goldman, the head of the Federation of Nurses/UFT, writes that as hospitalizations rise, we again find ourselves in a battle for adequate staffing.
 Staffing ratios are the foundation for safe patient care.

-Anne Goldman is the UFT's vice president for non-DOE members.
+Anne Goldman is the UFT's vice president for non-DOE and private sector members.
 Anne has a bachelor of science in nursing as well as an RN license from the New York State.